CDCgov/MaRS/docs/index.md

 2. Prepare SPB master mix in a 2 mL tube based on **Table 11a** above.

-3. Place sample plate on the magnet for 5 minutes (or until beads have formed a tight pellet).
+3. Transfer the 50 µL sample volumes to a new 96‐well U-Shaped-Bottom Microplate.
+Place sample plate on the magnet for 5 minutes (or until beads have formed a tight pellet).

 4. Transfer 45 µL of supernatant (now containing the DNA) to new deep well plate.